Bachelor of Arts in Chemistry

 strengthen your knowledge base.

-opportunity to develop a research project which will help you to
+opportunity to develop a research project that will help you to

 apply your coursework to real problems.
 A research project will